NatureSweet

-NatureSweet LTD is a San Antonio-based grower, packager and seller of produce.
-The company grows a variety of tomatoes that includes Glorys, Cherubs, SunBursts, Jubilees and Eclipses.
-The company is vertically integrated.
-NatureSweet grows its tomatoes in greenhouses in Willcox, Arizona and 6 Factories in 3 states of Central Mexico, Jalisco, Nayarit and Colima.
+NatureSweet LTD is a San Antonio-based produce grower, packager and seller.
+The company grows its tomatoes in greenhouses in Willcox, Arizona and six factories in three states of Central Mexico, Jalisco, Nayarit and Colima.

 History

-NatureSweet was founded in Devine, Texas, in 1990 under the name Desert Glory LTD. The company began selling its tomatoes nationwide in 2012.
+NatureSweet was founded in Devine, Texas, in 1990 under the name Desert Glory LTD. The company began selling tomatoes nationwide in 2012.
 In 2013, NatureSweet purchased the assets of the greenhouse grower, EuroFresh Farms.
-The company partnered with Ganfer, one of the largest greenhouse vegetable growers in North America in 2016, to increase production.
+To increase production in 2016, the company partnered with Ganfer, a greenhouse vegetable growing company in North America.
 In 2017, it was reported that the company's Cherubs tomatoes were the number one small tomato in the United States.